canonical/operator/README.md

 * `hooks/install` (or `hooks/start` for K8s charms) sym-linked to `../src/charm.py`
 * `metadata.yaml`

-Then install the framework into the `lib/` directory using:
+Then use git submodules to bring the operator framework dependency into your charm, and symlink it for import by your charm code:

 ```
-mkdir lib/
+mkdir mod/ lib/
-pip3 install -t lib/ https://github.com/canonical/operator/archive/master.zip
+git submodule add https://github.com/canonical/operator mod/operator
+ln -s ../mod/operator/ops lib/ops
 ```

-> Note: Due to [pip#3826](https://github.com/pypa/pip/issues/3826), you may get
-> a "can't combine user with prefix" if you are using pip3 provided by Ubuntu
-> prior to 19.04, in which case you simply need to add `--system` to the command.

 Your `src/charm.py` is the entry point for your charm logic.
 At a minimum, it needs to define a subclass of `CharmBase` and pass that into the framework's